 2-12 Wilson Street, Moorgate, EC2M 7LS

 HANG OUT WITH ANIMALS: Lady Dinah’s Cat Emporium

 Cat fans should head to Brick Lane for a high tea surrounded by felines.
-A modern take on Japanese cat cafes, Lady Dinah’s Cat Emporium offers a range of non-boozy offers for feline fans, as the venue’s seven resident cats wander around this cosy, book-lined spot.
+A modern take on Japanese cat cafés, Lady Dinah’s Cat Emporium has a range of non-boozy offers for feline fans, as the venue’s seven resident cats wander around this cosy, book-lined spot.
 Each Wednesday night, activities from yoga through to bingo and book launches take place – make sure to book ahead.
-Elsewhere in town, there are city farms in Hackney, Vauxhall, Kentish Town and Spitalfields, and – for a really wild fix – there’s always the monthly lates at ZSL London Zoo.
+Elsewhere in town, there are city farms in Hackney, Vauxhall, Kentish Town and Spitalfields.
+For a really wild fix, there are always the monthly lates at ZSL London Zoo.

 152-154 Bethnal Green Road, Brick Lane, E2 6DG